RB99175/Project2_React/README.md

 ### Key Milestone
 ##### MVP:
-User will see the homepage along with welcome home page User can select the year between 1950-2019 from the drop down User can see the year wise formula 1 race details like:
+- User will see the homepage along with welcome home page
+- User can select the year between 1950-2019 from the drop down
+- User can see the year wise formula 1 race details like:
    - Season
    - Round
    - Race
    - Locality
    - Country
    - Wikipedia page for each winner
-User can navigate back to the home page
+- User can navigate back to the home page

 ##### Post-MVP:
-Writing out components and its descriptions which will be helpful to the client.
+- Writing out components and its descriptions which will be helpful to the client.
-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.
+- Based on the initial logic defined in the previous sections will breakdown the logic further into stateless/stateful components.

 ### Key Features:
 - Interactive website